 At the core of all SEL lessons are a few key values: empathy, respect, responsibility, and honesty.
-But how do you explain that to an elementary school student??
-These three SEL videos for elementary aged students use stories about kids just like yours, who are learning from their mistakes.
+But how do you explain social skills to a child??
+These three social emotional learning videos for elementary aged students use stories about kids just like yours, who are learning from their mistakes.
 When the children find themselves in difficult social emotional situations, a wise old tree steps in to offer kind guidance about how they can handle the situation with good social skills and character.
 These free SEL videos bring to life topics like having empathy, treating others with respect, acting with responsibility, and being honest and trustworthy.

-Follow up with a "What if Seed" Activity, "What is Responsibility" Worksheet, or choose from a big collection of SEL teaching resources that work with this SEL Video.Free Teaching Resources for this SEL Video
+Follow up with a "What if Seed" Activity, "What is Responsibility" Worksheet, or choose from a big collection of social emotional learning resources that work with this SEL Video.Free Teaching Resources

 This story teaches a classic social emotional lesson about treating our friends with respect and kindness, even when we're upset.
 When a girl feels left out, she thinks about being mean to her friend to show that she feels hurt.
 But this Elm Tree has seen this all before and helps the girl realize that even though her heart hurts, being unkind to her friend won't make her feel any better.
 The girl learns the real way to mend her hurt is to to the right thing and talk to her friend, instead of taking the easy way out.
 In the end, the girl grows through valuable lessons about perseverance, respect, and self-awareness.